-Prerequisite: ARTS 1311 or ARTS 2313 or ARTS
+Prerequisite: ARTS 1311 or ARTS 2313 or ARTS 2314 Pre/Corequisite: READ 300 or equivalent

 Digital Art II

 Studio art course that continues to explore the potential of the computer hardware and software medium for their visual, conceptual, and practical uses in the visual arts.
 This course also investigates the use of 3-D animation and its relationship to the fine arts.